 Part RPL/part training and assessment

-A 50% concession off ‘Full training and assessment pathway fees’ will apply to any UoCs achieved via Recognised Prior Learning (RPL).
+The fees approach and costs are the same as for a the above ‘Full training and assessment pathway’, except a 50% concession off Course Fees will apply to any UoCs achieved via Recognised Prior Learning (RPL).
 However, if the student withdraws before the RPL assessment is completed, an additional ’Incomplete RPL Fee’ fee applies.

 Privately funded course fees

 The total charge for TLI41816 Certificate IV in Warehousing Operations is $4794.